Coughs, however irritating, serve a useful purpose.

 Combine 100ml pineapple juice, a pinch of pepper and one and a half teaspoons honey.

-Drink 25ml up to three times daily.
+Drink 25ml up to 3 times daily.

 Although bromelain occurs naturally in pineapple juice, it’s highly concentrated in the inedible stem, so a bromelain supplement may be recommended to obtain the full benefit.

-Speak to your GP before taking a bromelain supplement as it could interfere with prescribed medications.
+If you are on regular medication, speak to your GP before taking a bromelain supplement as it could interfere with prescribed medications.

-This culinary herb contains menthol which not only acts as a decongestant, helping to break down excess mucus, but it can also soothe the throat.
+This culinary herb contains menthol which not only acts as a decongestant, helping to break down excess mucus, but can also soothe the throat.